Dr Elizabeth Yi Wang

 Profile

-Dr Wang is the founder of the Mainstreaming Impact in International Business initiative (MIIB), which aims to meet increasing calls to advocate and advance International Business (IB) research in tackling urgent global issues, such as SDGs and geopolitical uncertainties.
+Dr Wang is the founder of the Mainstreaming Impact in International Business (MIIB) initiative, which advocates and advances international business education and research targeting on tackling urgent global issues such as SDGs and geopolitical uncertainties.

 Dr Wang is a strong supporter of mentoring.
-She regularly acts as a mentor.
-Most recently, she mentors Michael Beverley Innovation Fellows.
+She regularly acts as a mentor and has mentored three Michael Beverley Innovation Fellows over the years.

 Honours: